MIBST School 2026 Dates: Beet End 6/2-6/11/2026 * Sugar End 7/14-7/23/2026 * Ag School 7/27-7/31/2026 * Engineer School 10/20-10/23/2026

 General Information

-Tuition fees – The 2025 tuition for a BSDF member company student based on single occupancy is $1,800.
+Tuition fees – The 2026 tuition for a BSDF member company student based on single occupancy is $1,800.
 A surcharge of $400 as described under Eligibility will be assessed to students currently employed by a non-member company.
-Tuition includes lodging for four nights at the DoubleTree by Hilton Hotel Bay City – Riverfront, instructor fees, supplies, four breakfast meals, three lunches, two evening meals, and light snacks on days when class is in session.
+Tuition includes lodging for four nights at the Embassy Suites Minneapolis Airport, instructor fees, supplies, breakfast, three lunches, two evening meals, and light snacks on days when class is in session.
 There are no tuition discounts for making other lodging arrangements.

-Meals – Breakfast, for students only, is included in the school tuition and is offered at the hotel (Monday through Thursday).
-Light snacks and drinks during the morning and afternoon breaks will be available to students while class is in session on Monday.
-Lunch will be provided Monday through Wednesday, and dinner will be provided on Tuesday and Wednesday.
+Meals – Breakfast is included in the school tuition and is offered at the hotel.
+Light snacks and drinks during the morning and afternoon breaks will be available to students while class is in session.
+Lunch will be provided Tuesday through Thursday, and dinner will be provided on two evenings.
 Companies should provide students with an expense account for meals, other than the above, as well as other travel-related costs.
-Reasonable meals are available near the hotel.

-Hotel accommodations – Tuition includes rooming at the DoubleTree by Hilton Bay City – Riverfront for four nights, beginning the Sunday before school starts and ending the last Thursday of the session.
+Hotel accommodations – Tuition includes rooming at the Embassy Suites Minneapolis Airport for four nights, with check-in on the Monday before school starts and check-out on the last Friday of the session.

 *Any additional hotel nights outside of the check-in/check-out dates listed above will be charged to the student at the daily hotel rate.

-Unless other advance arrangements are made with the BSDF by the sponsoring company, all students are expected to room at the DoubleTree by Hilton – Bay City.
-It is imperative to let BSDF staff know by October 13, 2025 if a student has decided not to stay at this hotel, as BSDF must inform the Hotel of the rooming list at that time.
+Unless other advance arrangements are made with the BSDF by the sponsoring company, all students are expected to room at the Embassy Suites Minneapolis Airport.
+It is imperative to let BSDF staff know by September 28, 2026 if a student has decided not to stay at this hotel, as BSDF must inform the Hotel of the rooming list at that time.

 General Plan of Courses